JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 2. Enhance the instanceof and switch constructs to support primitive type patterns as top level patterns.

 3. Further enhance the instanceof construct so that, when used for type testing rather than pattern matching, it can test against all types, not just reference types.
-This will extend instanceof's current role as the precondition for safe casting on reference types, to apply to all types.
+This will extend instanceof's current role, as the precondition for safe casting on reference types, to apply to all types.

-More broadly, it means that instanceof can safeguard all conversions, whether the match candidate is having its type tested (e.g., x instanceof int, or y instanceof String) or having its value matched (e.g., x instanceof int i, or y instanceof String s).
+More broadly, this means that instanceof can safeguard all conversions, whether the match candidate is having its type tested (e.g., x instanceof int, or y instanceof String) or having its value matched (e.g., x instanceof int i, or y instanceof String s).

 Safety of conversions